 Foreign bodies in the ear or nose

-Children often present to the emergency department with something alien in their ear or nose.
-They’re usually in the pre-school age group and have been experimenting by sticking things in their various orifices.
-Most children can be found with a finger up their nose on a fairly regular basis, but sometimes other objects too.
-These can be among the more light-hearted of ED attendances, but only if you have some strategies to deal with them.
+Children often present to the emergency department with something alien in their ears or nose.
+They’re usually in the preschool age group and have been experimenting by sticking things in their various orifices.
+Most children can be found with a finger up their nose reasonably regularly, but sometimes other objects too.
+These can be among the more light-hearted ED attendances, but only if you have some strategies to deal with them.

 4-year-old George comes into your ED with his exasperated mother.
-She explains that he’s been telling her he has a phone in his ear for the last 2 days.
-“Obviously he hasn’t”, she says, “but please would you just have a quick look so I can tell him to stop going on about it”.
-You have a quick look in his ear, and you see something blue in there.* How will you proceed?
+She explains that he’s been telling her he has a phone in his ear for the last two days.
+“Obviously, he hasn’t”, she says, “but please, would you just have a quick look so I can tell him to stop going on about it”.
+You have a quick look in his ear and see something blue.* How will you proceed?

 Some general considerations to aid success

 Preparation is key.
 This means preparing the child, and yourself, for the procedure.

 Think of foreign body removal as a one-time offer.
 You’ll generally have only one good go at it, so preparation is everything.
 This means getting the right people involved, ideally, a play specialist or someone else whose only role is to distract and calm the child.
-Make sure they know what is going to happen if they are old enough to understand.
-If they are unable to keep still, position them appropriately on their parent’s lap or maybe wrapped in a blanket.
-Foreign body removal is generally not painful (or shouldn’t be) but for children who are able, nitrous oxide can be a useful aid for its anxiolytic properties in addition to distraction.
+Make sure they know what will happen if they are old enough to understand.
+If they cannot keep still, position them appropriately on their parent’s lap or maybe wrapped in a blanket.
+Foreign body removal is generally not painful (or shouldn’t be), but for children who are able, nitrous oxide can be a valuable aid for its anxiolytic properties in addition to distraction.